 Seat Leon Review

-Skoda Superb Estate (2015-)
+Skoda Superb Estate (2024-)

 Skoda’s engineers have the uncanny knack of being able to somehow squeeze every inch of space out of their cars.
 Whatever the size and class of car, the Skoda model will always offer more headroom and legroom and a bigger boot than the rest.
 And that's never handier than when you’re buying an estate.
-We could have included the Fabia or Skoda Octavia Estate in this list (the latter of which is offered in sporty vRS form if that’s your thing), but we plumped for the Skoda Superb estate because, well, it has one of the biggest boots of any car: 660 litres are available when all the seats are in place, which is enough for quite a few cases or cabin bags, while the 1,950-litre load area when the rear seats are folded down is bettered only by a Black Hole.
+We could have included the Fabia or Skoda Octavia Estate in this list (the latter of which is offered in sporty vRS form if that’s your thing), but we plumped for the Skoda Superb Estate because, well, it has one of the biggest boots of any car: 690 litres are available when all the seats are in place, which is enough for quite a few cases or cabin bags, while the 1,920-litre load area when the rear seats are folded down is bettered only by a Black Hole.

 Skoda Superb Review

-Volvo V60 (2018-2023)
+Volvo V60 (2018-)

-And the V60 is definitely worth seeking out.
+The V60 is definitely worth seeking out.
 Since the launch of the second-generation XC90 in 2015, all Volvo models have a minimalist, Scandinavian design, which looks just as good on the V60 estate as it does on its bigger brother, the Volvo V90.

 The same goes for the interior, which is beautifully appointed and has some of the most comfortable seats you’ll find in any car.
 The 529-litre boot is also pretty sizeable, so not only will you have a cool-looking container, but it’s also practical.
 Plus, of course, there’s the sense of safety that the V60 will afford you.
 Volvo has been an innovator in this area for decades, so it should come as no surprise that the V60 has a five-star Euro NCAP rating, thanks to some cutting-edge crash avoidance technology.
 Not feeling a Volvo badge?
 Then try the Audi A6 Avant instead.